takama/caldera/README.md

 }
 ```

+## Database integration

+Boilerplate service is provided database drivers and optional `stub` driver for testing purposes.
+The database drivers are using in local container environment as well.
+Corresponded `make` commands `db, migrate-up, migrate-down` allow to run database engine and migrate data into database.
+Supported the following database drivers:

+- Postgres
+- MySQL

 ## Build automation

 In the CI/CD pipeline, there is a series of commands for the static cross-compilation of the service for the specified OS.
 Build a docker image and push it into the container registry.
 Optimal and compact `docker` image `FROM SCRATCH`.